coreboot/chrome-ec/docs/case_closed_debugging_cr50.md

     enable testlab mode:

     ```
-    cr50 > ccd reset factory
+    (gsc) > ccd reset factory
     ```

     ```
-    cr50 > ccd testlab enable
+    (gsc) > ccd testlab enable
     ```

     For full details, see the section on [CCD Open Without Booting the Device].

 ## Configuring CCD Capability Settings

-Cr50 capabilities allow you to configure CCD to restrict or open the device as much as you want.
-You can use the `ccd` command on the Cr50 console to check and modify the capabilities, but CCD has to be [`Open`] to change the capabilities.
+CCD capabilities allow you to configure CCD to restrict or open the device as much as you want.
+You can use the `ccd` command on the GSC console to check and modify the capabilities, but CCD has to be [`Open`] to change the capabilities.

-Setting capabilities you want to use to [`Always`] will make them accessible even if CCD loses the [`Open`] state, which happens when Cr50 reboots or the device loses power.
+Setting capabilities you want to use to [`Always`] will make them accessible even if CCD loses the [`Open`] state, which happens when GSC reboots or the device loses power.

 Basic CCD functionality is covered by `UartGscTxECRx`, `UartGscRxECTx`,